h0ngxuanli/AIPI-540/README.md

 Each of these methods has corresponding files in the `Models` and `Notebooks` folders.

+Run `make install` to install dependencies.
+This installs dependencies located in `requirements.txt`. `cd` into `Models` to run each model.

 ## User Interface
 We have developed a user interface using Streamlit.
 The `UI.py` file in the `UI` folder runs a web server that deploys our basic pipeline.
 Users can upload images and receive back an allergy list.